 Anyone who knows studies the lifestyle of Brahma Kumaris will agree that they practice the teachings of Jesus.

 This similarity is not a coincidence.
-Basis of God’s children is always the same, it never changes (Mathew 5:44-48).
+The basis of God’s children is always the same, it never changes (Mathew 5:44-48).

 Wishing you a lifestyle which Jesus lived and Merry Christmas in advance!

 Image by Thomas B. from Pixabay